The Snorkel: Production

+In March 1957 it was announced the film would be made by Kenwood Films, a production company of Ken Harper and J. Lee Thompson.

 In the book Hammer Films: An Exhaustive Filmography, director Green recalled working on The Snorkel with producer Michael Carreras, whom he called "...very cooperative, as well as a delightful person to be with, and very much responsible for making the film a most pleasant experience.
 He and I had a great time casting the smaller roles."

 The film was the first starring vehicle for actress Mandy Miller; Green described her as "...a natural talent and a very professional girl, but a bit too mature for the part, and all our efforts failed to disguise this."
 Of star Peter van Eyck, Green said that "he had to do a lot of difficult swimming and, one day after spending most of the morning manfully keeping up with a motorboat from which he was being photographed, Peter said, 'You never asked me if I could swim before giving me the part.'
 It was true.
 I didn't."

-The budget on The Snorkel was about 20 percent above the average Hammer Films shoot, due to the extensive location photography (the Italian villa used in the movie was Villa della Pergola, located in Alassio, Liguria's riviera).
+The budget on The Snorkel was about 20 per cent above the average Hammer Films shoot, due to the extensive location photography (the Italian villa used in the movie was Villa della Pergola, located in Alassio, Liguria's riviera).

 The film was reportedly produced without a distribution deal in place.
 Hammer Films: An Exhaustive Filmography claims that an agreement with Warner Bros. had fallen through and Hammer executive James Carreras (father of producer Michael) only later struck a deal with Columbia Pictures for both The Snorkel and its co-feature in a double-bill, The Camp on Blood Island.

 The film's story, credited to '"Anthony Dawson", has sometimes been attributed to Italian Horror director Antonio Margheriti, who often used the anglicised pseudonym "Anthony Dawson."
 In 2010, however, Margheriti's son denied his father was involved with the production, stating that he did not begin using the name "Anthony Dawson" until 1960.
-It seems likely that the true author of The Snorkels story was actor Anthony Dawson, who also appeared in Hammer's Curse of the Werewolf.
+It seems likely that the true author of The Snorkel s story was actor Anthony Dawson, who also appeared in Hammer's Curse of the Werewolf.

 The film had its premier aboard the luxury liner Queen Elizabeth, during a crossing of the Atlantic in May 1958.